 Nose Filler In Southampton

-Would you like to camouflage a hump on your nose?
-Or change the curve of your nose to make it straighter?
-Or maybe lift up the tip of your nose?
+Or do you want to change the curve of your nose to make it straighter?

 What Is A Nose Filler?
 And What Is It Made Of?

 The most common fillers are made of what’s called hyaluronic acid (or components structurally very similar to hyaluronic acid).
-This acid is something that your body produces, hence it normally never causes any allergic reactions or similar when injected.
+This acid is something that your body produces naturally, hence it normally never causes any allergic reactions.

 There are also calcium-based and poly-L-lactic acid fillers (such as Sculptra and Radiesse) that stimulate the production of collagen and encourage tissue regeneration.